"Entrust your works to the Lord, and your plans will succeed" Proverbs 16:3

 If keeping your warranty is something you consider to be important, keep reading.
 There are several ways a company might avoid their obligations under a termite contract, depending on how it is written.
 Failure of the customer to maintain the house free of conducive conditions, disturbing the barrier, refusal to renew, and significant renewal increases are all important considerations.

-• Failure of customer to maintain the house free of conducive conditions – This is where you, the consumer, need to understand your own obligations in regards to keeping your house free of termite infestations.
+• Failure of customer to maintain the house free of conducive conditions – This is where you, the consumer, need to understand your own obligations in regard to keeping your house free of termite infestations.
 Read your contract thoroughly.
 Understand what your responsibilities are.
 What specific conditions can cancel your warranty?
 Some contracts require that your soil line be at least 6” below the top of the slab.
 I have seen very few houses that meet this requirement.
 Just make sure the requirements are reasonable.
 If they are not, ask yourself how reasonable it is that your warranty will not be cancelled.

 • Disturbing the barrier – This is a necessary condition in most contracts that use liquid to protect your home.
 If you are relying on treated soil to protect your home, then adding to or taking away from that soil might compromise your barrier.
 Once a treatment is completed, you should not disturb the soil within 6” of your house.